sfc-gh-ncostar/snowflake-ai-cicd/README.md

-# TKO AGENTIC AI and PRODCTUION
+# TKO AGENTIC AI and PRODUCTION

 ## Overview

-This quickstart provisions a Snowflake environment named `TECHUP25` and demonstrates how to:
+This quickstart provisions a Snowflake environment named `TECHUP25` and sets up a "Snowflake Housekeeping" experience that lets you explore and analyze account query history using Snowflake Cortex.
+The script:

+- Creates and grants a consumer role `TECHUP25_RL`
+- Creates database/schema and a warehouse `TECHUP25_wh`
+- Materializes recent `ACCOUNT_USAGE.QUERY_HISTORY` into `TECHUP25.AGENTIC_AI.QUERY_HISTORY_MATERIALIZED`
-- Create a Cortex Search Service over sample sales conversations
+- Builds a Cortex Search Service `TECHUP25.AGENTIC_AI.QUERY_HISTORY_SEARCH_SERVICE` over the materialized history
-- Create a semantic model (semantic view) for sales metrics
+- Stages a semantic model file `semantic_model.yaml` in `@TECHUP25.AGENTIC_AI.MODELS`
-- Grant a consumer role `TECHUP25_RL` to use these assets
+- Creates a Cortex Agent `TECHUP25.AGENTIC_AI.SNOWFLAKE_HOUSEKEEPING_AGENT`
-- Configure a local MCP server endpoint so tools can query both the search service and the semantic model from Cursor
+- Creates a local MCP server `SNOWFLAKE_HOUSEKEEPING_MCP_SERVER` so tools (like Cursor) can query the search service and semantic model via MCP

-Everything is orchestrated through `setup.sql`, which creates all objects, sample data, grants, and the MCP server.
+Everything is orchestrated by `setup.sql`.

 ## Prerequisites

-- A Snowflake account with the ability to assume `ACCOUNTADMIN` during setup
+- A Snowflake account with ability to assume `ACCOUNTADMIN` during setup
 - Snowsight or `snowsql` to run SQL
 - A Programmatic Access Token (PAT) tied to role `TECHUP25_RL` for MCP access